AFE Families Still Hospitalized

 AFE Research Opportunity!

-You are likely being forced to make difficult decisions right away.
-There is a way your loved one's experience would not be in vain.
-There is an important and time-sensitive opportunity to have them participate in research.
+You are likely shocked and being forced to make difficult decisions right away.
+We do want to inform you there is a time-sensitive opportunity to participate in a research study.

-They could have blood specimens that would otherwise be discarded that could used for our study.
+There are critical blood specimens that will be otherwise discarded that could instead be sent to us for our study.
 We would not ask for any additional specimens to be taken from your loved one.

-We believe blood and tissue specimens from women who suffer an AFE hold critical clues that can help researchers.
-This could help develop prevention and treatment so that no future mothers and babies will die.
-To learn more or to begin the process of enrolling your loved one contact us at:
+We believe blood and tissue specimens from these women hold critical clues.
+It can help researchers understand the condition.
+They could develop a means for prevention and treatment so that no future mothers and babies will die.
+To learn more or to begin the process of enrolling your loved one contact us at 1-307-END-AFES (1-307-363-2337).